 Our events include a Classic Car event, Summer Gala and activities for the community at Christmas and Easter.
 More information on our events page.

-The Friends in normal circumstances meet on the first Tuesday of each month, in the evening from 6 to 8 o’clock, at the Locke Park Café.
+The Friends in normal times meet on the first Tuesday of each month, in the evening from 6 pm at the Locke Park Café.
 If you are interested please join us.

 What has FoLP done for Locke Park?

 With grants from WREN and National Lottery, children are able to have fun at Locke Park’s £250,000 railway themed play area, opened by FoLP in 2008.

 “The play area for kids is great and the café is a fantastic bonus as you can sit and chill on the benches whilst the kids play.”
 Comment on TripAdvisor.

 Opening of Tower, last open in 1980s

 Funds raised by FoLP with development money from Barnsley council, enabled FoLP to open Locke Park Tower in 2013, following repairs to make it safe.